Dane County Lakes and Watershed Commission

 Lyle Updike (Citizen representing Towns since 2005 and Vice Chair since 2014)

 Lyle retired from the Wisconsin Department of Health Services where he worked on financing and regulating health care providers for over 30 years.
 He’s been the Town Chair for the Town of Sun Prairie since 2000.
-He sits on a number of committees including Green Tier.
-Lyle is inspired by the recent update of county shoreland zoning regulations noting that the outreach and discussions with the stakeholders produced a superior product.
+He sits on a number of water quality related committees including Green Tier and the Clean Lakes Alliance.
+He is also a native plant volunteer, working on restoring native plant communities.
+Lyle is inspired by the Commission's community engagement program, noting that the outreach and discussions with the stakeholders produce superior policy decisions and a more informed public.
 Lyle especially likes working with the other Commission members and staff, where individuals of a variety political perspectives unite in common cause to protect and enhance water quality in Dane County.
 Dealing with a state legislature and executive that is hostile to protecting water quality in the state or supporting the public trust doctrine will be a challenge in the coming years.
 One of Lyle’s favorite places is the Fen of Deansville Marsh.

 Photo: Lyle and his son Aaron portaging their canoe to a "Take a Stake in Our Waters" event.